top of page

 This essay was published online on November 21, 2024 in the Journal of the American Medical Association (JAMA) column, "A Piece of My Mind."
 It will be published in print in December 2024.

-Although JAMA would not let me acknowledge my writing groups, early versions were shared witih the Warehouse Writers in Eagle River, WI and the MCW Moving Pens.
+Early versions were shared witih the Warehouse Writers in Eagle River, WI and the MCW Moving Pens.
 Thanks to everyone who offered feedback!
 Thanks also to JAMA APOMM editor, Preeti Nalini, MD, MSJ and to Kathi who caught a typo that everyone else missed.
-I fixed the typo here but, if you look carefully, you will find it in the online version.
+I fixed the typo but, if you look carefully, you will find it in the online version.

 doi:10.1001/jama.2024.22472